 The Company was awarded \$7.4 million in funding during the second quarter of fiscal year 2023 in support of facility and capital equipment upgrades for testing and qualification for the United States Navy.
 The funding is part of the Navy's investment to improve and sustain the Surface Combatant Industrial Base.
-The work will be conducted on Espey's property in Saratoga Springs, NY, with completion slated for 2024.
-The Company expects to be paid within 30 days after the submission of invoices, but will not be paid for expenses incurred in excess of the specified milestone payment limits.
+The work will be conducted on Espey's the Company's property in Saratoga Springs, NY, with completion slated for calendar year 2024.
+The Company expects to be paid within 30 days after the submission of three milestone invoices, but will not be paid for expenses incurred in excess of the specified milestone payment limits.
+The Company will record the receipt of milestones payments received as a reduction from the cost of the assets.
+The Company will have an initial cash outlay to satisfy income tax obligations arising from the value of the milestones payments received.
+The cash outlay arising from federal income tax obligations is expected to be recaptured in future periods.
+Tax obligations associated with the receipt of milestone payments are recorded on the balance sheet and included in deferred tax assets.
+Included in property, plant, and equipment at September 30, 2023 was \$1,488,439, net of milestone award reimbursements totaling \$968,722, for facility and capital upgrades under the funding award compared to \$308,001 included in property, plant, and equipment at June 30, 2023.